dac6acc4f/Apollo/README.md

 - Little to no lag at all!

 ## Help Us Develop!
- We arn't a team of advanced coders, so other coders like you can help us improve our MCPE Server Software by creating a pull request!
+ We arn't a team of advanced coders, so other coders like you can help us improve our MCPE Server Software by creating a pull request or create request for collaborator ;)

 ## TODO :
-- ExtremeHills+ Biome (34)
-    ~*~ Temperature: 0.2

-Stone, Dirt, Spruce Trees, Oak Trees

-A variant of the regular extreme hills biome, adding larger mountains, steeper cliffs, and a moderate amount of spruce trees and scattered oak trees.

-- Frozen River
-    ~*~ Temperature: 0.0

-Ice, Water, Sand, Clay

-This variant of river only generates in ice plains biomes.
-The surface layer of water is frozen.
+ If you have epic ideea,create one issue with ideea and paste here :)
 ## Information

 - Need to communicate with us?
 Join our [Telegram](https://telegram.me/joinchat/Ca8L9T9P01PtR1bOEwtxuw) group!